 September 16, 2020: Oral argument before the First Circuit.
 The Lawyers’ Committee participated in oral argument on behalf of the diverse group of prospective, current, and former Harvard students defending a university’s right to consider race in admissions to promote diversity and equal opportunity (Student-amici).

 May 14, 2020: Harvard files its response appellate brief with the First Circuit.

 February 18, 2020: SFFA files its opening appellate brief with the First Circuit.

-October 2019 – present: SFFA appeals the decision upholding Harvard’s race-conscious policy to the First Circuit.
+October 2019: SFFA appeals the decision upholding Harvard’s race-conscious policy to the First Circuit Court of Appeals.
 The First Circuit issued a scheduling order for the parties and amici to submit briefs over Spring 2020.

 January 2019: The Students’ filed a post-trial brief in the United States District Court of Massachusetts opposing liability in the lawsuit challenging Harvard’s race-conscious holistic admissions policy.
 The Students’ brief is available here.

 October 2018: Trial held before Judge Burroughs in Boston’s federal district court.
 The Students presented opening argument, closing argument, and offered the testimony of four witnesses.
 The transcript for the day of Students’ testimony is available here.
 The opening argument on behalf of Students is available here.

 April 2018: The Students submitted a letter to the Court and participated in the hearing, discussing the treatment of confidential information at the summary judgment stage.
 The Students’ letter is available here.